MedihaM/my-story/README.md

-# my-story
+# portfolio
-A website outlining my programming experience
+A website outlining my programming journey and experience.